kubeflow/testing/apps-cd/README.md

     * You can change this to point to your fork of kubeflow/testing to test your changes
 * You can also deploy any changes to tekton resources to that namespace before trying out in prod.

+* **Warning** If you don't delete the dev instance the PRs might end up being created by the dev instance and not the prod instance

 1. Run skaffold